esemsc-tm1724/my_work/README.md

 # my_work
-Portfolio of the course-work I have produced during my masters.
+## Portfolio containing some of of the course-work I have produced during my masters.

 Deep Learning: In this code I worked with a dataset of corrupted brain scan images and trained a neural network to impute the missing data from the images.